alexakreizinger/ps2hackswiki/docs/software/install-OPL.md

       ![install_opl_002](../assets/install_opl_002.png){ width="400" }
     </figure>

-1. Eject the USB thumb drive from your PC.
+1. Eject the USB storage device from your PC.

 ### Copy the OPL elf onto FMCB card

-1. Insert both your the USB thumb drive with the OPL elf and FMCB memory card into the PS2 and boot it up.
+1. Insert both your the USB storage device with the OPL elf and FMCB memory card into the PS2 and boot it up.

 1. From the home screen launch `uLaunchELF`.